-“I don’t do ‘experiences’ or ‘storytelling’… I hate when people say ‘your package is beautiful’.
+“I don’t do ‘experiences’ … I hate when people say ‘your package is beautiful’.
 We are not about ‘status’ … we are all about selling the best product!”
-Such statements might surprise, coming from Ramdane Touhami, a serial creator of Prestige and Lifestyle brands who has more recently focused on transforming businesses long on history but short on relevance into coveted Prestige brands – notably Cire Trudon and Buly – that stand out offering inspired, total … experiences. – Sorry, Ramdane.
+Such statements might surprise, coming from Ramdane Touhami, a serial creator of Prestige and Lifestyle brands who has more recently focused on transforming businesses long on history but short on relevance into coveted Prestige brands – notably Cire Trudon and Buly – that stand out offering inspired … experiences. – Sorry, Ramdane.

-As we question him on these bold statements and probe deeper into what he means by ‘selling’ or ‘best product,’ it becomes clear that Touhami’s definitions diverge from the norm and that he follows rather unconventional strategies.
+As we probe deeper into what he means by ‘selling’ or ‘best product,’ it becomes clear that Touhami’s definitions diverge from the norm and that he follows rather unconventional strategies.
 And, staying true to a reputation for being ‘outspoken’ he does not shy away from contrasting his approach to brand building – he talks about “building an institution” – to those of other players ranging from Aesop and Glossier to L’Oreal and Shiseido.

 Ramdane calls it “education” and the environment “hyper-real,” with a reference to Umberto Eco³.